PC-Pedia/Vajehyar/Readme.md

 ## Installation & Usage

 This application is portable and tries to remain so.
-The supplied installer is just for convenience and ease of things (copy the application to program files, making shortcuts and these sort of thing).
-For launching app just press **Alt+Shift+V** from anywhere in windows and press **Esc** to close window.
+For launching app just press **Alt+Shift+V** from anywhere in windows and press **Esc** to minimize app to tray.
 You can change this shortcut from settings.

 ## Contributing